Nitrodist/markcampbell.me/_posts/2013-05-23-how-to-work-remotely.markdown

 If you're working from home, find a room or desk that you can use just for work related stuff and keep it that way.
 If you're working from on your bed, you'll soon associate work with sleep and/or vice-versa.
 Remember, [bedrooms are for sleeping and sex](http://sleepdisorders.about.com/od/howcanisleepbetter/a/bettersleep.htm), not work.

+## Routine

+Having a routine is something that a office worker takes for granted.
+They're forced to leave their house, travel (which takes time), and then begin work once they arrive.

+With someone who works remotely, there's no segregation between the time they're at home to when they're at work.
+That time that's spent traveling to work is reduced from 15-60 minutes to 0 minutes.

+Another problem is that you're surrounded by things that aren't necessary for your job.
+You don't watch TV at work in the office, but now that you're at home, you have the option.
+Resist the temptation!
+Distractions, not even **once**.

+Developing a routine helps immensely.
+Once you begin work (in your workspace!) at a preordained time, you tend to not be  tempted or distracted.
+Taking a lunch break at the same time each day helps.
+Make sure to end work at a preordained time as well.
+You're much more likely to get your work done in a predictable and sane manner once you develop a routine.

 ## Setting Limits

 One of the problems of working from home is that the separation between work and home doesn't exist so you may find yourself spending more or less time than you should on work.
-Because of this setting limits is *paramount*.
+Because of this, setting limits is *paramount*.

 The idea behind setting limits is that you're in a profession.
 Spending time outside of your obligation on work should be done with caution as you have duty to respect your own time and sanity.

 On the flip side for your employer, they should also be concerned if you're working more than agreed on.
-If you're already working 50-60 hours a week on work, then you're at risk for burning yourself out.
+From the employer's perspective, you're risking burning yourself out if you work 50-60 hours a week.
 Also, when you invariably need to pull some overtime to get something done ASAP, where's that time going to come from?
-Suddenly, working 50-60 hours that week isn't enough and you're spending most of your waking hours at work to get something done. **Respect yourself and your profession by setting limits**.
+Suddenly, working 50-60 hours that week isn't enough and you're spending most of your waking hours at work to get that critical project done. **Respect yourself, your employer, and your profession by setting limits**.

 To know what the limits should be, you need to follow a few guidelines:

+1. Work the amount of hours you agreed to with your employer
-1. Work the same hours as your team
+2. Work at the same time as your team
-2. Work during an period that overlaps with your team if #1 fails
+3. Work during an period that overlaps with your team if #2 fails

 That's it!
-I wouldn't recommend working off-hours as the turn-around time to get issues resolved suddenly turns from a few minutes to 8+ hours (whenever your team is online).
+I wouldn't recommend working off-hours as the turn-around time to get issues resolved from your co-workers suddenly turns from a few minutes to 8+ hours (whenever your team is online next).
 If you're developing solo, do the development work when your stakeholders in the project are available.

 ## Timeboxing